cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Deodorant (n.):** A hygiene item most well-adjusted human beings use to allow for breathable air in their general vicinity for other people.~ghostmachine360

 **Deploying (v.):** what programmers are doing when they aren't coding; see Break, Free Time~Jalerre

+**District Points System (n.):** 1.
+The system by which teams are picked from a hat and invited to district championship 2.
+The reason we should really design to win awards not matches~piersklein

 **DPR (Defensive Power Rating) (n.):** (1) 2015 Every team had the number but shouldn't have it.
 (2) <= 2014 Every team had the number but it was never looked at or known how it was calculated.~BenGuy